Traditional Summer Camp

 Meet Your New Best Friends

 Every camper lives in a cabin group with eight other boys and one or two counselors.
 Falling Creek believes that having boys from different parts of the world living together in community fosters social maturity.
-Cabin groups go on overnight camping trips together at least once a week during each session.
+Cabin groups also go on overnight camping trip together each session.

 A dedicated and enthusiastic staff is the heart of the cabin, truly they are the heart of our camp.
 Falling Creek counselors are carefully selected and come from all over the United States and several countries.
 Each counselor is at least 19 years old and has completed at least one year of college.
 The average age of our counselors is 22, and more than half return each summer.